BGDlab/Locutus/README.md

 details of such processing.
 To be determined, however, is whether or not the various `Process()` methods of these modules can actually be made consistent enough for Locutus to do so.
+Ideally, each module might even specify its maximum number of phases, along with each phase processing method, rather than be limited to the current default maximum phase of 5.

 Likewise, as more modules standardize upon and utilize a shared infrastructure (e.g., eventually a `<module>_MANIFEST_STATUS` table for each module,